jdevstatic-tutorials/content-dev-workflow/README.md

 really fits for digital content writers, even for non-code.

-When I'm doing a content that is like a tutorial, I have my personal workflow, so that I am always efficient.
+When I'm doing content that is like a tutorial, I have my personal workflow, so that I am always efficient.

-The very first rule is that, everything should be online, even the drafts of my content, so that I can access that everywhere.
+The very first rule is that everything should be online, even the drafts of my content, so that I can access that everywhere.
 The only downside is that,